 Mark Malatesta Review by Tonya Mitchell

 “Felicia Eth is now my agent – woo-hoo!
 It was definitely one of the better days of my life, and I’m not being overly dramatic.
 I remember waiting around with baited breath, hoping I would get the good news, after Felicia asked for the manuscript.
 When she told me she was going to represent me, and that she was excited about doing so, I was absolutely overwhelmed.
-It was life-affirming, it really was… the biggest indication from someone who wasn’t a family member, didn’t love me, or I hadn’t hired, that I had what it took as an author.
+It was life-affirming, it really was… the biggest indication from someone who wasn’t a family member, didn’t love me, or I hadn’t hired, that I had what it takes as an author.
 That was huge.
 Within 24 hours, my husband brought home a very nice bottle of wine and my kids were all jumping around excited.

 Within five minutes of sending my query to Felicia, she got back to me.
 I was shocked.
 I didn’t think I’d hear from her that fast, certainly not within five minutes.
 She said, ‘Wow!
 I really, really want to read this.
 But, I’m about to go on vacation for a couple of weeks.
 If you don’t mind, in a couple of weeks, send me the first 50 pages.’
 Of course, I wanted to send her the pages right away and convince her to read it before she left, or while she was away.
 I thought, ‘Oh!
 She can read on the beach!’
 Mark, you were like, ‘No, no, no… do NOT do that!’
 And, so, I waited.
 Less than a week after Felicia got back, she asked for the whole manuscript.
 Then she helped me make the book better, a lot better.
 It’s more dramatic now and it has a much better ending.